GreyZ80/Arduino-keyboard-for-TRS-80-M2/README.md

 ## Functions

-All standard keys are transferred to the Model II.
+* All standard keys are transferred to the Model II.
+* Each key typed is echoed to the Putty terminal as well.
+Also the built-in led on the arduino will light up.
-Arrow keys on the computer keyboard are translated into the Model II keyboard code.
+* Arrow keys on the computer keyboard are translated into the Model II keyboard code.
-Backspace is translated to the correct code for the Model II.
+* Backspace is translated to the correct code for the Model II.
-Function keys F1 ~ F8 are translated into the proper codes for function keys of the Model II and Model 12.
+* Function keys F1 ~ F8 are translated into the proper codes for function keys of the Model II and Model 12.
-Function key F9 is translated into the BREAK code (03) Function key F10 is translated into the HOLD code (00).
+* Function key F9 is translated into the BREAK code (03)
+* Function key F10 is translated into the HOLD code (00).
 When pressed, the message [HOLD] will be shown of the Putty screen.

-Each key typed is echoed to the Putty terminal as well.
-Also the led on the arduino will light up.
+* The line is monitored anyway to detect the presence of a powered on Model II.
+When the Model II is not connected, or powered down, the led will blink fast.

 The BUSY* line coming from the Model II is not used to wait until the Model II is ready to receive a key.
 The Model II is much faster than the typist.
-The line is monitored anyway to detect the presence of a powered on Model II.
-When the Model II is not connected, or powered down, the led will blink fast.

 When starting up (or after pressing reset on the Arduino) a welcome text will be printed on the Putty screen.
 This will also show the status of the Model II.
 This message can also be triggered by typing Cntrl-t.

-When in normal operation, the build-in led blinks briefly every 8 second.
+During normal operation, the build-in led blinks briefly every 8 second.
 When the Model II is not connected or powered off the built-in led blinks fast at 4 Hertz to indicate an abnormal situation.
 In this situation the Arduino will still transmit characters using the DIN connection.
 It does not check the BUSY* line.
 This allows checking of the workings with a Tandy computer connected.